dennissergeev/dennissergeev/README.md

 ## :wave: Hi, I'm Denis!

 I am an atmospheric modeller at the University of Exeter's [Exoplanet Theory Group](https://exoclimatology.com).
-I use 3D general circulation models (GCMs) to improve our understanding of terrestrial exoplanets and their more exotic cousins.
+I use numerical models, mostly 3D general circulation models (GCMs), to understand the physical and chemical processes on solar system and extrasolar planets.
+I am a co-lead of NASA NExSS [CUISINES](https://github.com/projectcuisines), an international collaboration on exoplanet model intercomparisons.
 I use Python for data analysis and visualisation.
 I am an advocate for open-source research software.

 - :page_facing_up: **[My CV with auto-updated metrics](https://github.com/dennissergeev/cv)**